himanshupal/sturdy-engine/README.md

 - Use `yarn test` command to start testing
 - Use `yarn test --coverage` command to generate the coverage report

+> Use `--silent` flag to hide errors being thrown for debugging purpose

 ## References